rgroh1996/Wake_Vision_Challenge_Data_Centric_Track/README.md

 # Data-Centric Track

-This is the official GitHub of the **Data-Centric Track** of the Wake Vision Challenge (TBD: link to the challenge).
+This is the official GitHub of the **Data-Centric Track** of the Wake Vision Challenge [Wake Vision Challenge](https://edgeai.modelnova.ai/challenges/details/1).

 It asks participants to **push the boundaries of tiny computer vision** by enhancing the data quality of the newly released [Wake Vision](https://wakevision.ai/), a person detection dataset.